Introduction

 The cost structure of Tesla is very broad as per the following:

-• The total cost of material, its manufacturing overhead, and labor: 81% of the total revenue
+- The total cost of material, its manufacturing overhead, and labour: 81% of the total revenue

 Revenue Streams

-According to Yang et al. (2017), Tesla has created an entire eco-system for the top-of-the-line-green vehicles along with introducing lifestyle products and energy customers.
-Therefore, the two segments of its revenue streams are automotive which includes direct sales from EVs, software updates, and retail merchandise, and energy generation and storage which consists of sales from solar roof panels, etc.
+According to Yang et al. (2017), Tesla has created an entire ecosystem for top-of-the-line green vehicles, and it has introduced lifestyle products and energy customers.
+Therefore, the two segments of its revenue streams are automotive, which includes direct sales from EVs, software updates, and retail merchandise, and energy generation and storage, which consists of sales from solar roof panels, etc.

 Conclusion